Best Of19 min read

 Cons:

-• Support can be slow on lower-tier plans (community-first approach)
+• Support can be slower on lower tiers (community-first approach)

-• Basic Droplets use SATA SSD, not NVMe — a bit annoying at this price point
+• Basic Droplets use SATA SSD, not NVMe — a bit of a letdown at this price

 2. Vultr — Best for Raw Performance Per Dollar